Core Web Vitals: Everything You Need To Know About Google's New Ranking Factor

 Different websites have highly individual performance problems.

 At the same time, a few underlying mistakes often cause these problems.
-Usually, you can find issues stemming from:
+Usually, these issues come from:

 - The number and size of the code files